rclex/rclex/USE_ON_NERVES.md

 > #### Note {: .info }
 >
-> In the following steps, Humble Hawksbill (`humble`) is assumed to be used as `ROS_DISTRO` (strongly recommend to use).
+> In the following steps, Jazzy Jalisco (`jazzy`) is assumed to be used as `ROS_DISTRO` (strongly recommend to use).
-> If you want to use other ROS 2 distributions, you need to replace it appropriately in the subsequent steps.
-Note that these have already reached EOL.
+> If you want to use another ROS 2 distribution, you need to replace it appropriately in the subsequent steps.
+Note that some older distributions have already reached EOL.

 The following command extracts the ROS 2 Docker image and copies resources required for Rclex to the Nerves file system.
 You may change the value of `--arch` according to the architecture of your target board (see the "arch" column on the supported target list)

 ```
-export ROS_DISTRO=humble
+export ROS_DISTRO=jazzy
 mix rclex.prep.ros2 --arch arm64v8
 ```